Florida flooding emergency declared as tropical threat draws near

 Florida Gov. Ron DeSantis declared a state of emergency for most Florida counties, extending from the Florida Keys up through Central Florida and the Tampa Bay region and into the western Panhandle.

-Meanwhile, far off Mexico’s western coast, Hurricane Carlotta formed over the Pacific Ocean on Friday, with top sustained winds reaching 80 mph (130 kmh).
-The hurricane center said Carlotta was moving west-northwest about 455 miles (730 kilometers) southwest of the southern tip of the Baja California peninsula, and no watches or warnings were in effect.
+Meanwhile, far off Mexico’s western coast, Hurricane Carlotta formed over the Pacific Ocean on Friday, with top sustained winds reaching 85 mph (140 kph).
+The hurricane center said Carlotta was moving west about 510 miles (820 kilometers) west-southwest of the southern tip of the Baja California peninsula, and no watches or warnings were in effect.

 Associated Press photographer Chris O'Meara in Tampa contributed to this report.
 Kate Payne is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.